tundeph/tundeph/README.md

 🌱
 ### <p>  Talk about Skilling Up:
-I’m currently learning TypeScript and hoping to get into Solidity sometimes, maybe!
+I’m currently learning Rwact-testing and hoping to get into Solidity sometimes, maybe!
 </p><br>

 <p>
 💬
-You can ask me questions about React, FrontEnd Development and UI/UX Designs
+You can ask me questions about React, CSS, SASS, FrontEnd Development and UI/UX Designs
 </p>